AVID National Conference - #AVIDNC17

 Ben Needle teaches in the Cobb County School District where he attended school himself, which is fitting, since he knew by the 5th grade that he wanted to be a teacher.

-Upon graduation from the University of Georgia, he began teaching at Kell High School and was named Teacher of The Year for his school in 2006.
-At his current school, Wheeler High School, Ben worked with the local Rotary Club to secure over $60,000 to help launch their AVID program with plans for future investment.
+Upon graduation from the University of Georgia, he began teaching at Kell High School and was named Teacher of The Year in 2006.
+Ben currently works at Wheeler High School, where he helped the local Rotary Club secure over $60,000 to launch their AVID program with plans for future investment.

-In addition to his teaching responsibilities, Ben is an AVID Staff Developer and consultant, having trained teachers for over a decade from nearby Atlanta all the way to Okinawa, Japan and Seoul, Korea.
-In his free time, you are likely to find Ben cheering for his son, driving dance carpool, or DJing parties around the southeast, but his true love is his family.
+In addition to his teaching responsibilities, Ben is an AVID Staff Developer and consultant, and has trained teachers for over a decade from nearby Atlanta all the way to Okinawa, Japan and Seoul, Korea.
+In his free time, Ben is likely to be found cheering for his son, driving dance carpool, or DJing parties around the southeast, but his true love is his family.

 Learn more about AVID’s impact from Ben and the student panel at the National Conference Breakfast.